EmRobotics/EmRobotics.github.io/_pages/research.md

 ### [Orion Radiation Measurement Group](https://cztlab.engin.umich.edu)
 #### Summer 2021

 The summer after my freshman year, I worked at the University of Michigan with Dr. Zhong He in the Orion Radiation Measurement Group.
 I worked with thallium bromide (TlBr) semiconductor crystals which can be used as gamma-ray spectrometers.
-I ran experiments with the TlBr crystals at certain voltages and other settings to detect a Cs-137 sources.
-I took these measurements over time to determine how the performance of the detector was changing.
-I wrote algorithms to characterize the crystal data and create graphs for TlBr crystal analysis using MATLAB.
+I conducted a series of experiments, adjusting voltage and other settings, collecting data on the response of crystals to Cs-137 sources.
+I monitored these measurements over time to optimize the collection settings and determine how the performance of the crystals was changing with increased use.
+Additionally, I wrote algorithms to characterize the crystal data and create graphs for TlBr crystal analysis using MATLAB, contributing to a more thorough understanding of the TlBr crystals' behavior and performance characteristics.